awesto/django-shop/README.md

 With the advent of frameworks, such as Angular, React, Vue and Aurelia, building web-applications shifted from a page-centric to a component-based approach.

-In **django-SHOP**, you are in full control over the page's layout, since all components are encapsulated and independent from each other.
+In **Django-SHOP**, you are in full control over the page's layout, since all components are encapsulated and independent from each other.
 This means that instead of adopting the Catalog, Cart, Checkout and Order pages, use the **django-CMS** plugin system to compose everything required for those pages.